TAJD/personalBlog/_pages/consulting.md

 - Data science.
 - Designing software and hardware solutions for engineering problems.

-Please contact me at ``tajdickson@protonmail.com`` if you have a problem you think I can help with.
+Please contact me at ``tajdickson@protonmail.com`` if you want to find out how I can solve your problem.